CayleighLeishman/CodeToCraft-/README.md

 # WDD230
-Creating a Student-Personal Website Where we showcase our new learned skills!
+Creating a Student-Personal Website Where I utilize new concepts of Web Development

 # Description
 Through this website, I acquired new knowledge and coding techniques to enhance website efficiency.
 I learned to effectively utilize WebDev tools such as Lighthouse, the Console, and Networking.